UAVGCSTeam/ML/README.md

-# ML
+# Fire Detection With YOLOV8

-Machine learning for image recognition and object avoidance
+On-drone machine learning for image recognition and object avoidance